doe300/jactiverecord/README.md

 **RecordStore**: the wrapper for the database-connection.
 JDBC-based RecordStore is provided by this library.
 Additional RecordStores can be added easily.

-There are 3 ways to use JActiveRecord which differ only in the type of the record:
+There are 3 ways to use JActiveRecord which differ only in the type of the record, see [RecordTypes](https://github.com/doe300/jactiverecord/wiki/RecordTypes):

 - Use an *Interface* (which extends *ActiveRecord*) as record-type.
 Instances of this Interface will be automatically created and maintained via Java's Proxy-API.
 - Use a *plain-old-java-object* (POJO) to be managed by the corresponding *RecordBase*.